codebndr/ardoSerial/README.md

 To upload sketches to the Arduino Boards we use the suitable latest avrdude version for each platform (Linux, Mac and Windows).

-Some other libraries technologies and libraries we use are the following:
+Some other libraries technologies and libraries we used during the implementation and testing are the following:

 * [Apache Maven](http://maven.apache.org/)
 * [Apache Log4j](http://logging.apache.org/log4j/1.2/manual.html)